 - Cheese – This is another great gluten free and high protein snack idea.
 You can pair cheese with just about anything, for a perfect on-the-go, safe snack.

 Travel & gluten free eating

-Travelling might appear to be a hassle when adhering to a strict gluten-free diet, however it doesn’t have to.
+Travelling might appear to be a hassle when adhering to a strict gluten-free diet, however, it doesn’t have to.
 It is true that a certain number of restaurants don’t offer gluten-free items on their menus, and quick-stop stores and gas stations offer few gluten free choices.
 Luckily, there is the option of ensuring you have enough appropriate snacks with you to last throughout your travels.
-Pack some Rucksnacks before you leave for you trip, you can grab your on the go snack and not have to worry about stopping at stores on the road.
+Pack some Rucksnacks before you leave for you trip, you can grab a tasty snack on the go and not have to worry about stopping at stores on the road.